felixsebastian/microbatch/README.md

 ## How does it work?

-At the end of each cycle (according to `Frequency`) any new events will be sent to the `BatchProcessor`.
-Additionally, if the `MaxSize` limit is reached, events will be sent early.
+At the end of each cycle (according to `Frequency`) any new jobs will be sent to the `BatchProcessor`.
+Additionally, if the `MaxSize` limit is reached, jobs will be sent early.
 Note that this doesn't affect the time until the next cycle.
 Each batch is processed in it's own goroutine so that long running batches don't block each other.
 Here is a simple visualisation:

 ![335857194-2fb682e5-baea-40ba-869d-4769fb987138](https://github.com/felixsebastian/microbatch/assets/30063980/455f2e0c-bd82-4040-aba0-98ac529f2903)